davidvgalbraith/orestes/README.md

     ]
 }
 ```
 There you can see the format of the response Orestes returns.
-The response has a key called "series" mapping to an array of objects representing the series that the query matched.
-Each one of these objects has a key called "tags", which consists of the key-value pairs defining the series, and a key called "points", which is an array of the data points in that series in the given time range.
+The response has a key called `series` mapping to an array of objects representing the series that the query matched.
+Each one of these objects has a key called `tags`, which consists of the key-value pairs defining the series, and a key called `points`, which is an array of the data points in that series in the given time range.
 Each data point is represented as an array `[timestamp, value]`.
 There's one more key that is sometimes present -- that key is `error`.
 If the `error` key is present, it means that the query failed at some point.
 The response may also contain some results in the `series` key, because Orestes streams results over HTTP as soon as they are available.
 Any results in a response that also contains an `error` key should be considered partial.

 Let's run a slightly more interesting query: